The Pacific War Online Encyclopedia

 since machines capable of rapid operations on stored data (a

-and robust enough for military use in the 1940s.
+compact and robust enough for military use in the 1940s.

 The chief operational ciphers of the major powers were essentially polyalphabetic ciphers using very long cycles.
 Many of these, such as the German Enigma, the American ECM Mark II or SIGABA, and the Japanese PURPLE, were machine ciphers with cycle lengths of thousands to tens of millions.
 Additional settings on the machines changed the basic cycle, so that there were more than a million million possible ways to begin encrypting a message.
 Such a system sounds utterly inpenetrable, and the fact that the Allies nevertheless penetrated Enigma and PURPLE shows how difficult it is to completely erase telltale patterns with an encryption scheme.